Interested in working on research with me?

 For Current Students and Prospective Postdocs

-Most of my projects require significant programming, statistical analysis, as well as the use of modern tools for the management of large-scale datasets.
+Most of my projects require significant computational, statistical, and econometric analysis, often applied to large and heterogeneous datasets.
 Students will acquire many of these skills in the process of working on these projects.
-However, it is generally not feasible to work on a project unless you can already demonstrate mastery of one or more programming languages (such as Java, Python, php, C/C++/C#, or similar).
+However, it is generally not feasible to work on a project unless you can already demonstrate mastery of one or more object-oriented programming languages (such as Python, Java, php, C/C++/C#, or similar), as well as a strong understanding of statistical analysis.

 If you're interested in working with me or my lab, please email me with the following information: